 What’s In an Acceptable Use Policy?

 Acceptable use policies outline when and how employees can use the business’ Internet access.
 Typically, these policies cover:

-Why Small Business Need an AUP
+Why Small and Medium Businesses Need an AUP

 The acceptable use policy protects your business from any legal actions, while clearly communicating to employees your expectations regarding their behavior.